Heart Rate Variability (HRV) Training

 In fact, 80-95% of the communication between the heart and the brain which runs in the Vagus nerve (the main parasympathetic nerve) actually travels from the heart to the brain rather than the other way round, informing the brain.
 It links directly into the Thalamus which is the main timing center for the brain and as the brain is all about rhythms, sets the timing right, much like an excellent conductor in an orchestra.

-HRV is also helpful in peak performance for CEO's and athletes as it provide an insight into whether an athlete is over training and training to remain calm, alert, relaxed and focused.
-Thus it can allow an athlete to get into "the zone" and to optimize their training regimen.
-As a result many top athletes use the HRV training as part of their overall program.
+HRV is also helpful in peak performance for CEO's and athletes as it provides an insight into whether an athlete is over training and training to remain calm, alert, relaxed and focused.
+Thus, it can allow an athlete to get into "the zone" and to optimize their training regimen.
+As a result, many top athletes use the HRV training as part of their overall program.

 What happens in aN HRV training session?